bokulich-lab/moshpit-docs/_sources/chapters/00_setup.md

 max_blocks = 14
 ```

-To learn more about how to configure parallelization in QIIME 2, please consult the [official documentation](https://develop.qiime2.org/en/latest/framework/how-to-guides/parallel-configuration.html#parallel-configuration).
+To learn more about how to configure parallelization in QIIME 2, please consult the [documentation](https://use.qiime2.org/en/latest/references/parallel-configuration.html).

 ```{note}
  To examine your generated QIIME 2 visualizations, you can use [QIIME 2 View](view.qiime2.org).